 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-PETA and one of our affiliates have filed a complaint urging the Danish minister of defense to end Denmark's deadly use of animals in military live-tissue training (LTT) completely.
+PETA and another PETA entity have filed a complaint urging the Danish minister of defense to end Denmark's deadly use of animals in military live-tissue training (LTT) completely.
 PETA's affiliate first exposed the training in 2014 with graphic photos that show live pigs hung from a wooden frame and shot to inflict traumatic injuries.
 PETA's campaign escalation comes on the heels of new evidence that Denmark reduced the number of animals mutilated for these training drills by 91% from 2016 to 2020 following extensive discussions with our affiliates and us.

 During these LTT exercises, the Danish military uses pigs as stand-ins for troops wounded in combat and medical personnel purportedly practice surgeries on the live, bleeding animals.
 According to official documents associated with this training, these sensitive animals are subjected to "war and terror-related injuries," including "gunshot wounds," "blast wounds," "amputation," "punctured lung[s]," "airway injury," and "eye damage."